HazemYacop/Noor-Class-Academy/README.md

 4. The shortcode `[newsletter_form]` used in the theme templates will then render the subscription form.

 The theme also registers a sidebar ("Primary Sidebar") that appears on archive and single post pages.
 Add widgets to it under **Appearance → Widgets**.
+Two custom widgets are included for displaying trending posts (ordered by comment count) and latest posts.
+After activating the theme you will see **Trending Posts** and **Latest Posts** in the widget list.
+Drag them to the sidebar to show links styled like the static design.